sina-naghipour/Clean-Code/readme.md

 # Goal.
 in the process of reading this book i will find a piece of bad good, and in each chapter i will improve the said topics.

+EDIT : what better way to learn than fixing your own mistakes? :)

+i am gonna work on micro ecommerce project that i have developed for the last week.

+[click here](https://github.com/sina-naghipour/micro-ecommerce) to see the project.
 # Chapter 1 : Clean Code